Linear Algebra

 In this setting, the existence of a solution is highly unlikely.

-It follows that the span of the columns of $ A $ is a $ k $-dimensional subspace of $ \mathbb R ^n $.
+It follows that the span of the columns of A is a k-dimensional subspace of Rn.

 In a sense, it must be very small, since this plane has zero “thickness”.